nayarsystems/obelisk-doc/04-gsr.md

 ## Operating system

-The GSR runs an image based on [LEDE](https://lede-project.org/), a Linux operating system based on OpenWrt.
+The GSR runs an image based on [LEDE](https://lede-project.org/), a GNU/Linux operating system based on OpenWrt.

 ## Running obelisk